-Prior to his appointment to the bench, Judge Conway practiced law for 20 years, during which time he represented plaintiffs and insurance carriers in tort matters, litigated real property and business/contractual cases and specialized in handling all types of probate and trust matters.
-Attorneys who have appeared before Judge Conway comment that he has an insightful approach, courteous demeanor and wealth of experience.
+Prior to his appointment to the bench, Judge Conway practiced law for 20 years, during which time he represented plaintiffs and insurance carriers in tort matters, litigated real property and business/contractual cases, and specialized in handling all types of probate and trust matters.
+Attorneys who have appeared before Judge Conway comment that he has an insightful approach, courteous demeanor, and wealth of experience.
 They agree that those qualities, combined with his excellent listening skills, will be instrumental in his successful transition to resolving cases in the private sector.
 Judge Conway works in the fields of mediation, arbitration and Court appointed Discovery Referee cases.

 One attorney commented "I wouldn't have bet even $1 that the case would settle.
 Frankly, I thought he was a miracle worker."
 After working with Judge Conway in a mediation case where the liability and damages were in dispute, another attorney commented "He is a real straight shooter, he is concise and focused, yet has a warm and engaging personality.
-I felt comfortable right away sharing the weaknesses of my case, which ultimately led to settlement."
+I felt comfortable right away sharing the weaknesses of my case, which ultimately led to a settlement."

 In his free time, Judge Conway enjoys golf, traveling, working in his garden and going to USC football games.

 "Mr. Conway effectively raised issues and worked with the parties to push resolution."

 - Attorney on an Estate Law Matter